jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 That 70% feel at risk of a cyber attack yet almost half feel unprepared for its impact is concerning.
 It highlights again the unwavering disconnect between cybersecurity awareness and preparedness.

-**43%** of CISOs agree that their organization is unprepared to cope with a targeted cyber attack in 2024.

-*Image: A bar chart showing the percentage of CISOs who agree that their organization is unprepared to cope with a targeted cyber attack in 2024.
-The top three countries are France (54%), Germany (55%), and South Korea (69%).
-The global average is 43%.*

 ### CISO’s view of the threat landscape
 What keeps CISOs awake at night?
 Not surprisingly, 41% see ransomware as the leading threat across the next 12 months.
 Malware (38%), email fraud (36%), cloud account compromise (34%), Insider threats (30%) and DDoS attacks (30%) round out the top five concerns.

 Several of these issues—email fraud, insider threats, DDoS attacks, and cloud account compromise— remain on the list from last year.
 Ransomware’s rise to the top of the list is an interesting change, if not unsurprising given high-profile attacks in 2023 and into 2024.

 Attackers have greatly raised the stakes with double and triple extortion threats and maturing ransomware ecosystems.
 That’s why CISOs must look for opportunities to disrupt attacks at every stage of the attack chain—from initial compromise to lateral movement and privilege escalation to data exfiltration.

-*Image: A bar chart showing the biggest cybersecurity threats within organizations/industries in the next 12 months.
-The threats listed are Ransomware attacks (41%), Malware (38%), Email fraud (36%), Cloud account compromise (34%), Insider threat (30%), Distributed denial of service (DDoS) attack (30%), Supply chain attacks (25%), and Smishing/Vishing (24%).*
+43% of CISOs agree that their organization is unprepared to cope with a targeted cyber attack in 2024.

+![Percentage of CISOs who agree that their organization is unprepared to cope with a targeted cyber attack in 2024.]

+Top three countries:
+France 54%
+Germany 55%
+South Korea 69%
+Global Average = 43%

+![What, if anything, do you perceive to be the biggest cybersecurity threats within your organization/industry in the next 12 months?
+(Pick up to three.)]

 Ransomware is the top concern among CISOs in Japan (64%), UK (51%), Sweden (49%) and the Netherlands (49%).